ncahill89/BTFr/README.md

 ## About
 This package can be used to run the Bayesian Transfer Function (BTF).
 There are options to use the package default which contains data for New Jersey, USA.
 Alternatively, you can supply your own data.
 When supplying data, use the package defaults as templates for formatting.
+You'll find the vignette [here](https://rpubs.com/ncahill_stat/720476).